-The duration of the leave may vary from 1 to 52 weeks taken consecutively, but not beyond 70 weeks following the birth of the child.
+The duration of the leave may vary from 1 to 52 weeks taken consecutively.
+It may begin on the date chosen by the teacher, but must end no later than 70 weeks following the birth of the child.
 The leave can occur at any time after the birth and does not have to immediately follow the maternity, paternity or adoption leave.
 This can be useful for the father/child's other parent.